Terrorism in Yemen: 2002 Al-Harethi killing

 Early in 2002 the Bush administration approved sending about 100 Special Operations Forces to Yemen.

 Six Yemeni suspected al-Qaeda members were blown up in their car in Marib province in November 2002 by a Hellfire missile from an unmanned CIA Predator drone.
 Among the dead were Qaed Salim Sinan al-Harethi (aka Abu Ali al-Harithi), a suspected senior al-Qaeda lieutenant believed to have helped mastermind the October 2000 USS Cole bombing.
 Al-Harethi was on a list of targets whose capture or death had been ordered by US President George W. Bush. and Kamal Derwish (aka Ahmed Hijazi), an American.

 2010 al-Shabwani killing

-In May 2010 an errant US drone attack targeting al Qaeda terrorists in Wadi Abida killed five people, including Ma'rib province deputy governor Jaber al-Shabwani (who was mediating between the government and the militants).
+In May 2010 an errant US drone attack targeting al-Qaeda terrorists in Wadi Abida killed five people, including Ma'rib deputy governor Jaber al-Shabwani (who was mediating between the government and the militants).
 The killing angered Shabwani's tribesmen and in subsequent weeks they fought government security forces, twice attacking a major oil pipeline in the province.